 The following parameters: independentDelayMax and independentDelayMin, how to calculate them is left to implementation and not defined in this specification.

-5.8.2.11.10 Port Management Container
+5.8.2.11.10 Port Management Information Container

-The following table describes the Port Management Container (PMC) that includes information exchanged transparently via 5GS between TSN AF and NW-TT for TSC PDU Sessions.
+The following table describes the Port Management Information Container (PMIC) that includes information exchanged transparently via 5GS between TSN AF and NW-TT for TSC PDU Sessions.